DHTMLX/docs-spreadsheet/docs/api/spreadsheet_addformula_method.md

 ### Parameters

 - `name` - (*string*) required, the formula name (case-insensitive, stored as uppercase)
-- `handler` - (*mathFunction*) required, a callback function that processes the input arguments (strings, numbers, booleans, or arrays of these) and returns a single value
+- `handler` - (*function*) required, a callback function that processes the input arguments (strings, numbers, booleans, or arrays of these) and returns a single value

 :::note
 The `handler` callback function must be synchronous.
 Using `Promise` or `fetch` inside the function is not allowed.